momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 The *Mean Difference* for each variable of interest (CPP, PPY, COPP) quantifies the average difference in these research productivity, received citations, and collaboration indicators between mobile and non-mobile researchers.
 A positive Mean Difference indicates that mobile researchers, on average, have higher values of the respective metric than non-mobile researchers and vice versa.
 For example,
 - A *positive Mean Difference* in CPP suggests that mobile researchers receive more citations per paper than non-mobile researchers.
 - A *negative Mean Difference* indicates that mobile researchers, on average, have lower values of the respective metric than non-mobile researchers.
-Understanding the sign and magnitude of *Mean Differences* provides insights into the direction and magnitude of the impact of academic mobility on research productivity and collaboration indicators.
+Understanding the sign and magnitude of *Mean Differences* provides insights into the direction and magnitude of the impact of academic mobility on research productivity, received citations, and collaboration indicators.

 ## Target Audience